7 signs your pet is BORED!

 1. Repetitive or obsessive behaviours

 Just like their human owners, pets can develop such behaviours as a result of boredom, stress and anxiety.
 In dogs you might notice pacing, tail or shadow chasing, spinning or excessive licking, scratching or biting.
-While in cats look out for excessive grooming, pulling or ripping of fur, chewing fabric and excessive vocalisation.
+While indoor cats look out for excessive grooming, pulling or ripping of fur, chewing fabric, and excessive vocalisation.
 These behaviours may seem harmless but they can easily develop into something more serious if left unchallenged.

 1. Over- or under-eating